muse254/hermes/README.md

 Or whatever else you may find it useful for.

-It relies on "github.com/rjeczalik/notify" repo.
+It relies on "github.com/rjeczalik/notify" repo ❤ to watch for file changes.

 ## Usage